 OVERVIEW

 This Functional Requirements Document (FRD) describes a software system and its components.
-It helps to capture the intended behavior and capabilities of the GEG MIS Extension that can be agreed upon by the team.
+It helps to capture the intended behavior and capabilities of the GEG MIS Extension that the team can agree upon.
 It will capture a list of requirements statements organized by the extended features of the GEG MIS platform with identified priorities.

 It will further ensure that the team working on the project fully understands the requirements and is concentrating their efforts on developing a solution that will satisfy the expected results.